designfuturelab702/SCUT-AutoALP-Database-Release/README.md

 SCUT-AutoALP-Database-Release
 ===
-A diverse benchmark database (Size =583MB) for layout generation tasks and parsing tasks of floor plan/urban plan is now released by School of Architecture and School of Electronic and Information Engineering of South China University of Technology.
+A diverse benchmark database (Size =583MB) for layout generation tasks and parsing tasks of floor plan/urban plan is now released jointly by School of Electronic and Information Engineering and School of Architecture of South China University of Technology.
 The database can be downloaded through the following links :

 * Download link1 (faster for people in China):